afombravo/tnseeker/README.md

   -s S         Strain name.
 Must match the annotation (FASTA/GFF/GB) file
                names

-  -sd SD       The full path to the sequencing file
+  -sd SD       The full path to the sequencing file(s) folder

-  --sd_2 SD_2  The full path to the pair ended sequencing file
+  --sd_2 SD_2  The full path to the pair ended sequencing file (if available)

   -ad AD       The full path to the directory with the annotation
                (FASTA/GFF/GB) files